Christ Church Logo

 DIRECTORY INFORMATION

 Christ Church would like to make sure our parishioner records are up to date!
-Please remember to update the office with your contact information if you have recently changed address or phone number.
+Please remember to update the office with your contact information if you have recently changed address, your email address or your phone number.

 Email: office@christchurchrochester.org